philippthiele/Voop/README.md

 You can add keyboard shortcuts to execute scripts directly, `Voop` guides you on how to it with the command `Voop: Add Key Binding to execute a Script directly`.

+By default, scripts are sorted by most recently used in the quick pick menu, making it easier to access frequently used scripts.
+You can disable this behavior and revert to alphabetical sorting in the VSCode settings under `voop.sortByMostRecentlyUsed`.

 ## Origins of Voop & extended functionality
 Voop is a way to execute Boop scripts directly in VSCode.
 It was created based on the idea and the scripts of [Boop](https://github.com/IvanMathy/Boop), which is a scriptable scratchpad that allows you to run any transformations on your text using the built-in or your self-written .js scripts.